Model¶

 show_legend |

-Whether to show the wire color legend (default: True)
+Whether to show the device specifications table (default: False)

 TYPE: